radanalyticsio/tensorflow-build-s2i/README.md

 ## About

-This S2I image is meant for
+This S2I image is meant for building tensorflow binaries

 Building Tensorflow from source on Linux can give better performance:

-Tensorflow has many
+`--copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-mfpmath=both --copt=-msse4.2 `
+ will build the package with optimizations for FMA, AVX and SSE

 ## Bazel build options
 * `TF_NEED_JEMALLOC`: = 1